tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 </div>

 ???
+Censorship is another kind of filtering.

-Censorship at the infrastructure level is mostly dictated or undertaken by government agencies.
+Censorship at the infrastructure level is mostly dictated and carried out by government agencies.

 This is a flowchart the Chinese government uses to assess online content.